Diocese of Fargo: Sex abuse

-The diocese in 1998 removed Reverend Fernando Sayasaya from ministry at Blessed Sacrament Parish in Fargo after three teenage boys accused him of sexual abuse.
+The diocese in 1998 removed Fernando Sayasaya from ministry at Blessed Sacrament Parish in Fargo after three teenage boys accused him of sexual abuse.
 Sayasaya went home to the Philippines in December 1998.
 In December 2002, he was charged with gross sexual imposition.
 The Vatican laicized Sayasaya in 2005.
 The Philippines ordered him extradited to the United States in 2010, but they were unable to apprehend him for seven years.
 In May 2018, after being transported to North Dakota, Sayasaya pleaded guilty to two counts of felony gross sexual imposition and was sentenced to 20 years in prison.

 In a 2010 article, the Grand Forks Herald discussed a sexual abuse case it had originally reported in March 1994.
-A Grand Forks man had accused Reverend John Smythe, on assignment from Ireland in the Diocese of Fargo, of sexually assaulting him in 1981 in Langdon when the man was 12 years old.
+A Grand Forks man had accused John Smythe, on assignment from Ireland in the Diocese of Fargo, of sexually assaulting him in 1981 in Langdon when the man was 12 years old.
 When contacted in 1994 by the Herald, the vicar general for the diocese said they had sent Smythe away for treatment.
 However, by later 1994, Smythe was in prison in Northern Ireland for sexually assaulting children there.
-At that point, other alleged victims of Smythe in Langdon had come forward to the diocese.
+Other alleged victims of Smythe in Langdon had come forward to the diocese in the meantime.

 In January 2020, the diocese published a list of 31 diocesan clergy with credible accusations of sexual abuse of children, dating back to 1950.
-The list included Reverend Richard Sinner, brother of former North Dakota Governor George A. Sinner.

 In July 2021, the diocese announced that the Diocese of Lansing had confirmed several credible sexual abuse allegations against Bishop Sullivan.
-While assigned as a priest at the Church of the Resurrection Parish in Lansing, Michigan, in the 1960s, Sullivan allegedly touched two young boys inappropriately and used sexual language with them.
+While assigned to the Church of the Resurrection Parish in Lansing, Michigan, in the 1960s, Sullivan allegedly touched two young boys inappropriately and used sexual language with them.
 After the announcement, the John Paul II Catholic Schools network in Fargo renamed Sullivan Middle School as Sacred Heart Middle School.

-In December 2022, a woman reported to the diocese that she had been sexually victimized by Reverend Neil Pfeifer, pastor of three churches in the Jamestown area, between January and March 2021 during counseling sessions.
-Frustrated with the pace of the diocesan investigation, the woman filed charges against Pfeifer with the police in January 2023.
-Later that month, the diocese removed Pfeiffer from ministry.
-He was arrested February 2023, and charged with sexual exploitation by therapist.
-Pfeifer denied the charges.
-He was later accused of a similar offense in Logan County.